khalednakhleh/khalednakhleh/README.md

 ### Hi there 👋
 I am a third year PhD electrical engineering student at Texas A&M University.
-I am advised by Prof. I-Hong Hou.
 I am also an AI research lab intern at Nokia Bell Labs for Summer 2022, as well as the receipent of Texas A&M’s ECEN department PhD merit fellowship.

 My interests cover Reinforcement learning, Multi-Armed Bandits, Machine Learning, and Learning Theory.